 |Director : WAIN-HOBSON Simon (email@example.com)|

-The lab is working on four projects in the areas of HIV immunopathlogy, vaccination and mutation.
+The lab is working on five projects in the areas of HIV immunopathology, vaccination and mutation.

 The HIV-1 Vif protein prevents incorporation of two host cell cytidine deaminases into the virion, notably APOBEC3F and 3G which are part of a seven gene locus on chromosome 22.
 In the absence of the vif gene, HIV genomes are peppered by endless C->U mutations.
-To explore the generality of these findings in retrovirology we analyzed the potential impact of these deaminases on HBV and HTLV-1 replication.
+To explore the generality of these findings in retrovirology we analyzed the potential impact of these deaminases on HIV, Foamy viruses, HBV and HTLV-1 replication.
 Although four APOBEC3 cytidine deaminases were able to deaminate nascent viral DNA, they did so at low frequencies, less than a few %.
+We have also analyzed the impact of murine APOBEC on the friend Leukemia virus replication.
 Detection of such relatively rare events was possible via a variant PCR protocol developed in the lab that exploits the fact that G->A hypermutants denature at a few degrees below that of the parental sequence.
 Simply put PCR is performed using a reduced denaturation temperature.
 Hypermutated genomes at frequencies as low as 10-6 could be amplified.
 Present work is aimed at understanding the domain structure and packaging of APOBEC3 molecules.

 By studying splenocytes from two HIV-1 infected individuals, it was possible to show by fluorescent in situ hybridization (FISH) that, on average, the proviral copy number per cell was 3-4 with a range of 1-8.
 Greater than 75% of infected cells harboured two or more proviruses.
 By laser microdissecting individual FISH+ nuclei, followed by PCR, cloning and sequencing, it was possible to show that a single cell harboured a genetically diverse collection of genomes with up to 29% amino acid variation in the V1V2 hypervariable regions of the envelope protein.
 Hence the work may not only provide insights into the infection process in vivo but also highlight the tempo of recombination and its impact on HIV evolution.